alok182011/chrome-extension/README.md

 ---

-### Copy the build folder and store it anywhere in local.
+- Copy the chrome-extension folder and store it anywhere in local.

-### Open Chrome/Brave and go to chrome://extensions/ and enable Developer mode.
+- Open Chrome/Brave and go to chrome://extensions/ and enable Developer mode.

-### Now click on the Load unpacked Button and point to the build folder of our project.
+- Now click on the Load unpacked Button and point to the chrome-extension folder.

-## And you are good to go!
+- And you are good to go!
 Enjoy :)